WebOrigami/docs/src/content/framework/tutorial.md

 Such situations are very common in websites and other development tasks, where you say: "For each [thing] that exists, we'll need to create a [different thing]."

-Whenever you have such a situation in Graph Origami, you can efficiently address it with a _map_.
+Whenever you have such a situation in Web Origami, you can efficiently address it with a _map_.

 A map is a many-to-many transformation: you give it a set of things (like a real folder, a virtual folder, the hierarchical tree of data in teamData.yaml, etc.) and a function.
 The function is a one-to-one transformation: it transforms a single existing thing into a single new thing.
 A map scales up a one-to-one transformation to produce a many-to-many transformation.